Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 Conclusion

 Aha is an all-in-one product management suite, that's perfect for large companies that want to handpick what they get.
-It's a big tool with a complex UI, making it complicated to operate.
+It's a big tool with a complex UI, which can make it complicated to operate.

 What is Pendo?

-Pendo is a product analytics tool for companies to build better products.
-It helps teams measure feature adoption, view session replays, and gather feedback from users.
+Pendo is a product analytics tool that helps companies build better products.
+It helps teams measure feature adoption, view session replays, and gather user feedback.

 Compared to other tools on the market, their feedback collection is very primitive.
 There is no public feedback board for users to share ideas on and upvote existing ones.